Racing on a highway

 Racing on a highway is a Class B Misdemeanor punishable by up to 6 months in county jail and a fine not to exceed $2000.
 A second racing conviction is punishable as a Class A Misdemeanor punishable by up to 1 year in county jail and a fine not to exceed $4000.
 If the person was operating the vehicle while intoxicated or with an open container of alcohol, racing on a highway is also punished as a class A misdemeanor.

-Racing on a Highway is a state jail felony punishable by 6 months to 2 years in a stat jail facility of the Texas Department of Criminal Justice and a fine not to exceed $10,000
+A second offense of Racing on a Highway is a state jail felony punishable by 6 months to 2 years in a state jail facility, and a fine not to exceed $10,000.

 Racing on a Highway is a felony of the third degree, punishable by 2 to 10 years in the institutional division of the Texas Department of Criminal Justice and a fine not to exceed $10,000, if it is shown on the trial of the offense that as a result of the offense, an individual suffered bodily injury.